rolancon/confetti/README.md

     num = 5.8e-6
     num = -5.8e-6

 The string datatype can be denotated in four different ways.
-In all four cases whitespace in before and after the actual string is not included.
+In all four cases whitespace before and after the actual string is not included.
 It can be encoded as literal printable ASCII characters on a single line:

     str = These are just some lowercase and uppercase ASCII characters including number 1 and symbol #.

-It can be split up over two different lines using the backslash **\** newline separator:
+It can be split up over two different lines using the backslash **\\** newline separator:

     str = This line is split between this line \
      and the next line.

-Unless the backslash is doubled, which counts as an escape:
+unless the backslash is doubled, which counts as an escape:

     str = This line is not split and the backslash is part of the string: \\